dwallach1/liquidity-predictor/readme.md

 # Results

 We generated results for both the Filled-In dataset as well as the Dropped dataset.
-From there we also partitioned our results based on using the full (original dataset) versus using subsets of data with more equal classification distrobutions that we created.
-The results can be found be following the links below.
+From there, we also partitioned our results based on using the full (original dataset) versus using subsets of data with more equal classification distributions that we created.
+The results can be found in the following links below:

 - [Full Dataset Results](/regular_dataset.md)
 - [Undersampled Dataset Results](/small_dataset.md)